-Script execution order
+Script execution precedence

-Scripts are not executed in a random fashion: script type, script location and script settings can influence when (in relation to others) a script is executed or called:
+Script callback functions are not executed in a random order: script location and type have an influence on when (in relation to others) a script is executed or called:

-[Example scene and child script execution order]
+[Example scene with script execution precedence]